lybhy/FroggerGame/README.md

 lybhy's Arcade Game
 ===============================
 4th Project for the Udacity FEND Nanodegree

+Open the index.html file in your browser.

 Use arrow-keys to move around ;-)